ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

 ---
 ## Why Is Publishing a Single Post So Complicated?

-In [[나만의 블로그를 만들다|My Own Blog Creation|previous post]], I talked about why I decided to create a blog and how I chose the technologies.
-This time, I want to discuss why publishing even a single post on that blog is so complicated and how I tried to untangle that process.
+In [Last Post](/blog/my-ideal-dev-blog), I talked about why I created my blog and the reasoning behind my technology choices.
+This time, I want to discuss why publishing even a single post on that blog is so complicated, and how I tried to untangle that process.

-The biggest inconvenience I felt while running a static blog based on GitHub Pages is **the publishing process itself**.
+The biggest inconvenience I felt while running a static blog based on GitHub Pages was **the publishing process itself**.

 Since there’s no separate database or server environment, there’s no management page or dedicated editor.
-As a result, the basic writing flow — draft → save → edit → publish — is not smooth.
-On top of that, having blog posts and frontend code mixed in the same repository is almost a disaster for me, who easily gets sidetracked.
-So, **separation of concerns** was desperately needed.
+As a result, the basic writing flow—drafting → saving → editing → publishing—is not smooth.
+Moreover, having blog posts and frontend code mixed in the same repository is almost a disaster for someone like me who easily gets sidetracked.
+That’s why **separation of concerns** was desperately needed.

 ### Everyone Has a Plausible Plan
 ![get punched in the face](/posts/blog-auto-publishing-with-obsidian/get-punched-in-the-face.jpg)

-**The original plan was this:**
+**The original plan was:**
 1. Write posts in Obsidian
 2. A Git plugin automatically syncs to a personal repository
 3. GitHub Actions automatically deploy posts to the blog repository

-I was confident this would be a perfect system to write and deploy posts instantly from smartphones, tablets, or desktops.
-Just focus on writing in Obsidian, and let GitHub Actions’ automation magic handle the rest... such a beautiful plan.
+I was confident this would create a perfect system where I could write and deploy posts immediately from my smartphone, tablet, or desktop.
+I’d just focus on writing in Obsidian, and the rest would be handled magically by GitHub Actions automation... such a beautiful plan.

-Although it worked perfectly in my head, in reality, there were more hidden pitfalls than I expected.
+Though it worked perfectly in my head, in reality, many hidden pitfalls emerged.

 > Everyone has a plausible plan — until they get punched in the face.